httptim/TurtleCraft/docs/progress-report.md

 ## Current Status

-**Phase 1 & 2 Complete**: The system has a solid networking foundation and full ME Bridge integration.
-All components can communicate reliably, turtles can request and deposit items, and the Jobs Computer provides good visibility into the ME system status.
+**Phase 1, 2 & 3 Complete**: The system has solid networking, ME Bridge integration, and basic crafting functionality.
+Turtles can craft items on demand, automatically requesting materials from the ME system and depositing results back.

-**Ready for Phase 3**: The next step is to implement the recipe system and dependency resolution, which will enable actual crafting operations.
-This will involve defining recipe formats, creating crafting logic, and implementing dependency checking.
+**Ready for Phase 4**: The next step is to implement advanced recipe features like dependency resolution, which will enable recursive crafting (automatically crafting ingredients when needed) and more complex crafting chains.

 ## Key Insights